Arzoo-Mohammadi/Travel-Agency-Website-/README.md

 ﻿# Travel-Agency
  # Travel Agency Website

-A modern and responsive travel agency website built with Tailwind CSS to showcase travel destinations, tour packages, and tourism services.
+A modern and responsive travel agency website built with Tailwind CSS,HTML , JS with a modem animation to showcase travel destinations, tour packages, and tourism services.

 ## Project Overview